How to Efficiently Biologically Monitor Your Sterilization Equipment

 Dentronix, being distributed by Diatech U.S.A., takes the guesswork out of spore strip placement and office sterilization

-Dentronix has designed a special spore strip holder that is part of the DDS 7000 accessory kit.
+Dentronix has designed a special spore strip holder that is part of the FDA approved DDS 7000 accessory kit.
 (It’s also available separately .)
 This holder encases the spore strip between stainless steel pads and helps reproduce actual sterilizing conditions on your instruments’ surfaces.
 This device is essential to effective monitoring, particularly if you have been getting positive results from random monitor strip placement in the chamber.

 Know which biological indicators are included in your spore strips for your sterilization equipment